 'A Discrete and Bounded Envy-Free Cake Cutting Protocol for Any Number of Agents' + refreshing the knowledge of various other mathematical, economical, and/or behavioural principles

 This one's not exactly new studying but it did lead me down a rabbit hole of bits that I'd learned about in the past but vaguely needed to reinforce, with some satisfying new discoveries sprouting up along the way.

 I like to rewatch Lord of the Rings once every couple of years, and also reread the basics of various theories and laws/principles, especially those that apply to our everyday lives in ways we might not expect.
 There's always something new that jumps out and clicks more pieces together.

 In the case of Fellowship of the Ring (extended), this year it was a further appreciation of Merry & Pippin's narrative throughline involving food.
 Carrots, mushrooms, stolen crops, nice crispy bacon, second breakfast, and Lembas bread.

-Let's begin this section with a quote from Carl Sagan:
+Let's begin this section with a quote from some lad called Carl: